W3SRotterdam/GCS/Umbraco7/App_Plugins/W3S_GCS/README.md

 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Go to https://console.developers.google.com/apis/credentials to create an API key or to retrieve one.
 Do not forget to enable the Google Custom Search API via Library.

 ### 2. Add domains to the cultures & hostnames
-The lugin requires the domain names to be configured at the top level (homepage) of the content tree.
+The plugin requires the domain names to be configured at the top level (homepage) of the content tree if you wish to search through multiple domains.

+### 3. Add search node to the tree
+Allow the `Search` document type to be created underneath content of any desired type.
+Then add a search page to the node tree.

-### 3. Configure the templates
+### 4. Configure the templates
 A basic installation of GCS only needs two html elements to be inserted in the template file you've created whilst creating the document type.

 ##### Search input